 Growing live plants increases oxygenation, improves water quality, and creates a more natural home for your pet.
 Bettas love a hiding place where they can rest, and a leaf hammock is an ideal solution.
 Plastic plants are an option, but only soft plastic materials should be used as sharp points can tear your betta’s fins.

-Give Your Betta A Larger Tank
+Give They Live In A Larger Tank

 Just because betta fish can live in small tanks doesn’t mean they deserve to live in a tiny fish bowl.
 They will enjoy living in a big tank, either on their own or with other fish around them.
 A great fish tank to try for a solo Betta is a Fluval Spec V.